Kamperhub/kamperhub-app/FUTURE_DEVELOPMENT.md

 ### ✅ **Project: Performance Optimization with Server Components**
 *   **Status:** Complete
 *   **Objective:** Improve initial page load times for data-heavy pages like "Vehicles" and "Inventory".
 *   **Details:** Converted the `/vehicles` and `/inventory` pages to Next.js Server Components.
-This pre-fetches all necessary data on the server, eliminating client-side loading states and providing a faster user experience.
+This pre-fetches all necessary data on the server, eliminating client-side loading states and provides a faster user experience.

 ### ✅ **Feature: AI-Powered Packing Assistant**
 *   **Status:** Complete